GustavHeinrich/UserStyles/README.md

 ###

-<p align="left">Introducing Acrylic Material: A meticulously crafted theme that brings the authentic Windows 11 experience to Roblox.
+<p align="right">Introducing Acrylic Material: A meticulously crafted theme that brings the authentic Windows 11 experience to Roblox.
 With Acrylic Material, immerse yourself in a world of sleek design and modern functionality, transforming your Roblox website interface.</p>

 ###